PROGNOSISTool/main/README.md

 The source for all images is provided, however you may prefer using the pre-built Docker images for heavy implementations.

 This tool has been tested with Docker 20.10.5.
-Apple Silicon support is provided on a best effort basis.
+Apple Silicon / ARM support is provided on a best effort basis.

-**⚠️  WARNING:** Synthesising rich models can be a memory intensive operations.
-Ensure Docker runs with at least 8GB of memory, 12GB recommended.

 Make sure all git modules are initiated:
 ```bash